 - Don’t shop with your credit cards in your wallet – keep them locked up in your safety deposit box

-- Keep track of your credit card spending with a cheque register booklet (or tracking notebook) – jot each purchase down as you do when you write cheques.
-This gives you a very visual account of what you’ve charged and will need to pay for later.
+- Keep track of your credit card spending with a cheque register booklet (or tracking notebook) – jot each purchase down as you would do if you were writing cheques.
+Start with how much is in your account and subtract every purchase regardless of payment method.
+This gives you a very visual account of what you’ve spent and charged and what you will need to pay for later.

 - Only pay with cash – once it’s gone, it’s gone